-Drugs for which Wellington-Napoleon R-IX High School will be testing: THC (marijuana), cocaine amphetamines opiates ovycodone methample
+Drugs for which Wellington-Napoleon R-IX High School will be testing:

 THC (marijuana), cocaine, amphetamines, opiates, oxycodone, methamphetamine, phencyclidine (PCP), barbiturates, benzodiazepines (depressants), propoxyphene (pain reliever), methadone (pain reliever), and MDMA will compose the test.
 Alcohol can be tested on a reasonable suspicion basis.
 The school District will pay for all random drug screenings.